StarkJohan/Balboa-GS-WiFi/README.md

 ## What's this?
-This repo aims to provide a general hardware solution to add WiFi control to the Balbo GS line of SPA controllers using the 8-pin RJ45 connected displays.<br>
+This repo aims to provide a general hardware solution to add WiFi control to the Balbo GS line of SPA controllers using the 8-pin RJ45 connected displays.<br />
 The PCB is designed to be installed directly on the RJ45 port of the controller PCB.
-Remote install using a RJ45 cable is also possible if that is preferred.<br>
+Remote install using a RJ45 cable is also possible if that is preferred.<br />
-The software will be heavily based on user contribution as the different controller displays have slightly different 7 segment displays and button functions.<br>
+The software will be heavily based on user contribution as the different controller displays have slightly different 7 segment displays and button functions.<br />
 Please note that the only hardware I personally have access to is the VL406U 4 button control panel and the GS500Z/GS501Z controller.
 The POC software framework is based on <a href="https://github.com/MagnusPer/Balboa-GS510SZ">this excellent repo by MagnusPer</a>.
-For more detailed information on the protocol please visit his repo.<br>
+For more detailed information on the protocol please visit his repo.<br />

 ### Current state and support
 The PCB is currently in a protoype stage.
 It is tested and confirmed to support the following controllers: